This prince acquires a majority stake in asset manager Liqid

-The Berlin-based start-up Liqid has closed its Series D financing round in the amount of 88 million euros.
-The main backer is LGT, which is owned by the Liechtenstein Princely House and manages more than €223 billion in private client assets.
-LGT is also acquiring a majority stake in the Berlin-based fintech and plans to help with its internationalization.
+The Berlin-based start-up Liqid has closed its Series D financing round with a total of 88 million euros.
+The main investor is LGT, which belongs to the Princely House of Liechtenstein and manages more than 223 billion euros in assets for private clients.
+LGT is also acquiring a majority stake in the Berlin-based fintech and intends to help with its internationalization.

-Liqid offers wealth management for private clients who are not super rich.
+Liqid offers asset management for private clients who are not super-rich.
 Liqid's investments are otherwise only open to institutional investors, including private equity and VC funds.
-Liqid's size thus gives investors access to asset classes that are otherwise inaccessible.
-Currently, the Berlin-based firm manages €1.4 billion.
+Liqid's size means that investors have access to asset classes that are otherwise inaccessible.
+The Berlin-based company currently manages 1.4 billion euros.

 The second major investor is London-based Toscafund.
 Other investors include HQ Trust, the multi-family office of the Harald Quandt family, Project A and Dieter von Holtzbrinck Ventures.
 The current investment round also includes a secondary component.
 The existing investors will then sell shares to the Liechtenstein asset managers.